-One of the best parts about travelling is discovering usual places or getting out of your comfort zone.
+One of the best parts about travelling is discovering unusual places or getting out of your comfort zone.

 Bali has this in spades.
 Plus it’s one of the most affordable destinations for South Africans, meaning many of this hair-raising and off-the-beaten-track activities won’t break the bank.